jhoover4/work-log-with-database/README.md

-# Work Log
+# Work Log with a Database

-This is the third project in Treehouse Python tech degree.
+This is the fourth project in Treehouse Python tech degree.

-To use run work_log.py
+To use run work_log.py.

+To test run tests.py.

 ## Description

-Develop a terminal application for logging what work someone did on a certain day.
-The script should ask for a task name, how much time was spent on the task, and any general notes about the task.
-Record each of these items into a row of a CSV file along with a date.

-Provide a way for a user to find all of the tasks that were done on a certain date or that match a search string (either as a regular expression or a plain text search).
+Create a command line application that will allow employees to enter their name, time worked, task worked on, and general notes about the task into a database.

-Print a report of this information to the screen, including the date, title of task, time spent, and general notes.
+There should be a way to add a new entry, list all entries for a particular employee, and list all entries that match a date or search term.
+Print a report of this information to the screen, including the date, title of task, time spent, employee, and general notes.

 ## Extra Credit

-Implement a one-time pad to secure the cipher.

-A one-time pad is an additional input step required prior to enc or decrypt a message.
-As long as both the sender and receiver use the same pad, the message itself becomes secure.
-Without the pad, the message cannot be recovered.
+- Records can be deleted and edited, letting user change the date, task name, time spent, and/or notes.
+- Can find entries based on a ranges of dates.
+- If multiple employees share a name a list of possible matches is given.
+- Records are displayed one at a time with the ability to page through records (previous/next/back).
+- As a fellow developer of the script,
+I should see test coverage of 85% of the code or better